Load Test

 For endpoints that require path parameters, please replace the path parameter with the wildcard:

-• Convert demoshop.skyramp.dev/products/{product_id}/reviews to demoshop.skyramp.dev/products/*/reviews
+• Convert demoshop.skyramp.dev/products/{product_id}/reviews to demoshop.skyramp.dev/products/*/reviews.

 skyramp generate load rest \